amy-hart/the-lonely-computer/README.md

 # The Lonely Computer
 Say 'Hello' to Edgar, the lonely computer.
-A chatbot experiment inspired by the 80's movie 'Electric Dreams':
+A chatbot experiment inspired by the 80's movie 'Electric Dreams'.

 Live demo: https://the-lonely-computer.herokuapp.com/index.html

-Please note: Edgar prefers a desktop environment.
+Please note: Edgar prefers a Chrome desktop environment.

 # Interacting with Edgar